gchhablani/emoji-art-generator/README.md

                         Generate the rows with a character in the front to align them properly.
 Useful for sending over messenger apps which strip the initial space.
 Only used in `text` mode.
+  -emoji_thresh EMOJI_THRESH
+                        The emoji threshold used for emojis.
+Only used in `text` mode.
+If negative, then Otsu binarization is used.
   --square_crop         Square crop the image in case the image is rectangular.
 Only used when mode is
                         `image`.
 Cropping is done before generation.
   --multiple_lines      Generate the text in multiple lines with each character in a new line.
 Only
                         used when mode is `text`.
   --no_output           If the output is not to be printed, and only binarized image is to be shown.
                         This is only useful for testing.

 ```

 Currently, `Monospace`, `Courier`, `AdreenaScript` and `StardustAdventure` font families are available.
 You can add you own and generate new fonts by running `generate.py`.